govhackaustralia/govhack-tools/index.md

 # General References {#general-data-hacking-and-programming-references}

-## Who can be a hack day participant
-There are many roles you can play as a hack day participant; coder, designer UX/graphics.

 ## The basics of being a data scientist

 *   Have a hypothesis - even if you're making a tool/api that helps people with their questions too, remember what the objective of that is.